-ATL6.
+IT-ATL 6.
 Child demonstrates emerging initiative in interactions, experiences, and explorations.

-ATL7.
+IT-ATL 7.
 Child shows interest in and curiosity about objects, materials, or events.

-21.11 more able to take action to try new things and learn new things from those to freely explore their environments and initiate experiences that nurture their close Children learn to self-regulate in the context of exploring objects and their environments with a supportive adult close by to encourage and re-direct as needed.
+INITIATIVE: Children who are curious and interested in experiences, materials and events are more able to take action to try new things and learn new things from those experiences.

+ATTACHMENT/RELATIONSHIPS: Children who have safe and trusting relationships with adults are more likely to freely explore their environments and initiate experiences that nurture their curiosity about how the world works.

+SELF-REGULATION: Children learn to self-regulate in the context of exploring objects and their environments with a supportive adult close by to encourage and re-direct as needed.

-Consider the following examples from the DECA I/T: Try to do new things; Show interest in her/his surroundings; Enjoy interacting with others
+Consider the following examples from the DECA Infant/Toddler: Try to do new things; Show interest in her/his surroundings; Enjoy interacting with others.